marine-diversity-workshops/marine-diversity-workshops.github.io/barcoding.md

 1. Sterilize your forceps and scissors by flaming them over an alcohol burner.
 This will remove any contaminants from your instruments.

-2. Cut a small piece of tissue about the size of this dot \( \bullet \) (1 mm<sup>2</sup> from your sample and place it in a 2 mL tube.
+2. Cut a small piece of tissue (about 1 mm<sup>2</sup>) from your sample and place it in a 2 mL tube.
 Larger tissue samples may inhibit your PCR reactions.

 3. Add 150 µL of Chelex bead solution to your 2 mL tube.